-State regulatory responsibility for protecting the beach and dune system rests with the South Carolina Office of Ocean and Coastal Resources
+State regulatory responsibility for protecting the beach and dune system rests with the South Carolina Office of Ocean and Coastal Resources adopted the South Carolina Coastal Zone Management Act, SC Code section 48-39-10, et. seq.

-Management (OCRM), which is a division of South Carolina Department of Health and Environmental Control (DHEC).
-This state agency was created in 1977 as the South Carolina Coastal Council, when the State Legislature adopted the South Carolina Coastal Zone Management Act, SC Code section 48-39-10, et. seq.
 The Act also established the first comprehensive set of regulations for protecting coastal resources in the eight South Carolina coastal counties.
 In 1988, DHEC's jurisdiction on the beachfront was amended by passage of the South Carolina Beachfront Management Act, SC Code section 48-39-270, et. seq. which was further amended in 1990.
-In 1998, OCRM began a program to periodically test the quality of water along the shoreline.
-This testing has proven that the water at the beach is very clean, with only two swim advisories ever issued and the most recent advisory being in summer of 2002.